How to Travel and Combine Work, Life, Vacation

 All this has 2 conditions to make it possible:

-- Kids are independent and leave home.
+- You don’t have kids, or they are already independent and leave home.

 - Income level that sustains this lifestyle + growing investment portfolio.